nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Feature `find` enhanced
 In addition to the original `NameContainsKeywordsPredicate`, more predicates concerning each of the attributes in a `Person` are created.
 They can be fed to the `FindCommand` to filter out `Person` with the specified keywords in the specified attribute.

+This function does an OR search based on words separated by spaces.
+If the attribute(s) as specified by the user input of a `Person` contain(s) at least one of the keywords specified by the user input, this `Person` is returned.

+Attributes supported are: `all` `name` `phone` `email` `address` `properties` `preference` `usertype`, among which `all` looks for the keywords in all other attributes.
+`property` and `preference` are converted into a string representation concatenating all their fields separating with spaces, and the string is then checked for keywords.
+For all other attributes, their original string representation is used.

 # Documentation, logging, testing, configuration, dev-ops